Check and ReSeed IDENTITY column value in a table

 All you need is following statement, syntax:

 This will start assigning new values starting from 101.
-But make sure that there are no records that have value greater than 100.
+But make sure that there are no records that have value greater than 100, otherwise you might duplicates.

 If all records are deleted from the table and you want to reseed it to 0 then you can also TRUNCATE the table again.
 This will reset the IDENTITY column as per the DDL of that table.